A successful recipe never deceives. Likewise, a successful project management methodology never fails.

 Scrum is best for teams with experienced managers who are skilled in prioritization.
 This methodology works well for independent leaders who can navigate their projects without hand-holding.

-Because of its swift deadlines and a narrowed focus, scrum is not ideal for larger teams that have to manage a multitude of employees.
+Because of its swift deadlines and narrowed focus, scrum is not ideal for larger teams that have to manage a multitude of employees.
 It is, however, an effective methodology for organizations with smaller, more focused groups who are ready and willing to take on larger projects.

 Scrumban is, as you may be able to tell, a combination of the scrum and kanban methodologies.

-Scrumban is being used more and more within the service industry, which has to focus on both upkeep, and production.
+Scrumban is being used more and more within the service industry, which has to focus on both upkeep and production.
 Scrumban takes hints from the scrum methodology so as to remain agile and flexible.
-It combines that agility with continual improvement philosophy from kanban in order to create the scrumban method.
+It combines that agility with the continual improvement philosophy from kanban in order to create the scrumban method.

 Critical chain project management does not go as far back as many of the other methodologies.
 Rather, it was developed more recently as an alternative for those who weren’t getting their money’s worth with the critical path method (CPM).